José Luis Gómez Martínez: Historian of ideas

-According to the Venezuelan philosopher Gloria Comesaña-Santalices, Gómez Martínez "understands the history of our Latin American Ideas, principally, from our literature and philosophy.
+According to the Venezuelan philosopher Gloria Comesaña, Gómez Martínez "understands the history of our Latin American Ideas, principally, from our literature and philosophy.
 Between both disciplines, his succeeds to carry out, on the one hand, an analysis ontosemiotic of the text that reinforces itself with its own existenciary referent, in its word-being relation.
 On the other hand, he produces an anthropic discursive practice, which opposes the reconstructive thought of Postmodernity, which -in his opinion- continues to be a way of thinking that is centralized and unequivocal, and proposes, on the other hand, the concept of a dynamic center to all axiological discourse" (351–352).
 These same theoretical parameters acquired a more ambitious application when Gómez Martínez brings them to practice in the periodicity of the Latin American thinking during the 20th century in books such as Liberation Thought: Projection of Ortega in Latin America (1995) or Leopoldo Zea (1997).
 Gómez Martínez recognizes three defining moments in 20th Century Latin American thought, which he places in three symbolic dates: 1914, 1939, and 1968.
 In them, he finds the beginning of three periods of internalization (self-awareness) that, starting with the recognition of its Western affiliation, Latin American thinkers seek cultural independence by striving for solutions to their own existence.
 In the 1960s Latin American thought is evident, arising from its own context in an original expression, in what we know today as philosophy of liberation, especially in its facets of Liberation Theology (Gustavo Gutiérrez) and Pedagogy of the Oppressed (Paulo Freire).